 Acupuncture may inhibit neuro-degeneration via expression and activation of BDNF (Brain Neuro-Trophic-Factors).
 Moreover, it has been reported that acupuncture can increase ATP levels at a localised level (Adenosine triphosphate is known as the main energy source for cells in the body).
 In addition, it may activate monocytes (a type of white blood cell) and increase the expression of BDNF via the stimulation of ATP, speeding the relay of electromagnetic signals.
 It also may release immune system mechanisms in the body to address localised neuro-inflammatory related pain.

 What do clinical studies suggest?

 Via a volume of clinical studies, acupuncture has been thoroughly examined for its effect on lower back pain with inconclusive results.
-This takes into account factors such as Sham acupuncture (non-traditional acupuncture, used as a control in scientific studies to determine whether or not the effects of a treatment are actually due to the actual acupuncture treatment), the doctor-patient relationship, placebo effect, the frequency of treatments, acupuncture modification etc. All this may significantly affect the results of the treatment.
+This takes into account factors such as Sham acupuncture (non-traditional acupuncture, used as a control in scientific studies to determine whether or not the effects of treatment are actually due to the actual acupuncture treatment), the doctor-patient relationship, placebo effect, the frequency of treatments, acupuncture modification, etc. All this may significantly affect the results of the treatment.

 Clinical evidence, however, indicates that low back pain improved after acupuncture treatment for at least six months.
 The effectiveness of acupuncture – either traditional or Sham – was almost twice that of conventional therapy.